-This Review of Environmental Factors (REF) has been prepared by Milestone (AUST) Pty Limited for the City of Canada Bay Council (Council) to assess the likely environmental impacts associated with the proposed construction of a full sized synthetic field over the existing natural field and relocation of existing sports field lighting at Sid Richards Field 3, Majors Bay Reserve, Concord (Lot 1 DP 909052, Lot 1 DP 327309 and Lot 6 DP 217073).
+This Review of Environmental Factors (REF) has been prepared by Milestone (AUST) Pty Limited for the City of Canada Bay Council (Council) to assess the likely environmental impacts associated with the proposed additional half-size synthetic field, associated lighting, access, seating and the construction of a new amenities building at Majors Bay Reserve, Norman Street, Concord (Lot 1 DP 909052, Lot 1 DP 327309 and Lot 6 DP 217073).

-The proposed works are predominantly covering the exiting Sid Richards Field 3 (approved by Council under Development Consent No. DA2015/0413 dated 26 May 2016) within Majors Bay Reserve (refer to Figure 1).
-The proposal assessed within this REF represent Stage 1 works.
-Stage 2 works comprising construction of a half sized synthetic field, installation of associated sports field lighting and construction of an amenities building will be assessed by a separate REF in the future.
+The proposed additional half sized synthetic field is predominantly covering the existing open grassed recreation area to the north east of the existing Sid Richards Field 3 (approved by Council under Development Consent No. DA2015/0413 dated 26 May 2016) within Majors Bay Reserve (refer to Figure 1)).
+The proposed amenities building will be located adjoining the north west boundary of the existing Sid Richards Field 3.

+The proposal assessed within this REF represents Stage 2 works.
+Stage 1 works comprising the construction of a full sized synthetic field over the existing natural field and relocation of four sports field lighting fixtures has ben assessed by a separate REF prepared by Milestone dated 1 March 2019.
+Stage 1 works are currently underway.

-The proposal will not result in any change of use (i.e. Sid Richards Field 3 will continue to be used for team sports) and will not result in any change to the intensity of the site (i.e. one soccer field is maintained).
+The proposal will not result in any change of use (i.e. existing open grassed recreation area will continue to be used for public recreation purpose as sports field) and will result in a minor change to the intensity of the site (i.e. an additional half sized soccer field is proposed and increased hours of use).